jennalwise/graphblas-verif/README.md

 For those interested, the most recent version of GraphBLAS is packaged with SuiteSparse and can be downloaded [here](http://faculty.cse.tamu.edu/davis/suitesparse.html).

+## Documentation
+For more information and documentation, please visit the [Wiki](https://github.com/jennalwise/graphblas-verif/wiki).

 # Acknowledgments
 **Mentors**
 * Manoj Kumar, IBM Research